pollyweb-org/pollyweb-docs/4 ⚙️ Solution/30 🧩 Data/Trusts 👍/👍 Domain Trust.md

 1. **How are time-bounded agreements represented?**

-    [Trusts 👍](<👍 Domain Trust.md>) can have an expiration date, allowing domains to set an end-date to a [trust 👍](<👍 Domain Trust.md>);
+    [Trusts 🫡](<🫡 Domain Trust.md>) can have an expiration date, allowing domains to set an end-date to a [trust 🫡](<🫡 Domain Trust.md>);
-    - e.g., `any-country.com` may allow temporary visa-less immigration during an international soccer event.
+    - e.g., `any-country.dom` may allow temporary visa-less immigration during an international soccer event.

     ---
     <br/>

 1. **How can legal bans be imposed nation-wide?**

-    [Trust 👍](<👍 Domain Trust.md>) can be granted or revoked.
+    [Trust 🫡](<🫡 Domain Trust.md>) can be granted or revoked.

-    * A sovereign domain may revoke a [trust 👍](<👍 Domain Trust.md>) on another domain to explicitly break indirect trust-chains for that other domain;
+    * A sovereign domain may revoke a [Trust 🫡](<🫡 Domain Trust.md>) on another domain to explicitly break indirect trust-chains for that other domain;

-    * e.g., `any-nation.dom` may impose a ban on `sanctioned-domain.com` on the basis of terrorism, telling all the business that rely on `any-nation.dom`’s indirect [trust 👍](<👍 Domain Trust.md>) to cease interactions with the banned domain, while allowing those businesses to exceptionally override the indirect revoke with a direct grant.
+    * e.g., `any-nation.dom` may impose a ban on `sanctioned-domain.dom` on the basis of terrorism, telling all the business that rely on `any-nation.dom`’s indirect [Trust 🫡](<🫡 Domain Trust.md>) to cease interactions with the banned domain, while allowing those businesses to exceptionally override the indirect revoke with a direct grant.

         ```yaml
         # 📜 any-nation.dom